sukhmeet/outlook_google_calender_sync/README.md

   google_email
   max_fut_days_to_check = Number of days to sync events in future bReinit = False.
 Set This variable to True if you want to reinitialize ( delete and recreate calender on google ) or if there is some problem.
              Set this to True rarely or else it may cause google usage limit to exceed due to creation of calender multiple times
+  outlook_server : if blank ("") it will try to use autodiscover.
+Please provide a value if autodiscover  doesn't work